Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Experimental Setup

 \subsection{Data Visualization}

 The t-distributed stochastic neighbor embedding (t-SNE)~\cite{van2008visualizing} is utilized to identify any hidden patterns in the data.
-This method works by mapping the high dimensional input data into $2D$ space but preserves the pairwise distance between data points in high dimensions.
-This visualization aims to highlight if different embedding methods introduce any changes to the overall distribution of data.
-For various (baseline) embedding methods, Figure~\ref{fig_all_tsne} illustrated the t-SNE-based visualization (with SARS CoV-2 variants as labels as shown in legends).
+This method works by mapping the high dimensional input data into $2D$ space but preserves the pairwise distance between data points.
+This visualization aims to highlight if different embedding methods introduce any changes to the overall distribution of the data.
+For various (baseline) embedding methods, Figure~\ref{fig_all_tsne} illustrates the t-SNE-based visualization (with SARS CoV-2 variants as labels shown in the legends).
 In the case of WDGRL, we can observe that the variants are not clearly grouped together.
 For Spike2Vec, PWM2Vec, and String Kernel, the majority of the variants, such as P.1 (Gamma), B.1.526 (Iota), and C.37 (Lambda), make a single group.